Red pins are females, blue pins are males.

-Updated 12/16/2015 – This young male was banded Dec.
+This young male was banded Dec.
 23, 2013, on the Buena Vista grasslands in central Wisconsin.
 He was the second owl to be tagged with a GPS/GSM transmitter by Project SNOWstorm.
-Buena Vista, last detected March 31, 2014 while still on his winter territory, checked in again on November 1, 2015.
-Due to poor cellular coverage only a small sample of points from his transmitter were received giving a look at his first summer, but we’re delighted to see that he spent at least part of it in Nunavut. (©Gene Jacobs)
+Buena Vista, last detected March 31, 2014 while still on his winter territory, checked in again on November 1, 2015 from Manitoba.
+Due to poor cellular coverage only a small sample of points from his transmitter were received giving a look at his first summer, but we were delighted to see that he spent at least part of it in Nunavut. (©Gene Jacobs)

 Baltimore – 2015

 This third year male was banded as an immature by Steve Huy after being trapped March 14, 2014 by APHIS Wildlife Services at Martin State Airport in Baltimore, MD, and relocated to western Maryland.
 Baltimore was recaptured at Martin State Airport on Feb.
 13, 2015, fitted with a transmitter and relocated to Assateague Island National Seashore, MD, on Feb.
 14, 2015.